 - Both plant species have no known natural controls in the Delta environment.

 - DBW’s Aquatic Weed Control Program obtains permits from the National Oceanic and Atmospheric Administration Fisheries, the U.S. Fish and Wildlife Service, and the Regional Water Resources Control Board.

 - DBW operates a “control” program as opposed to an “eradication” program.
 It is not likely that Water Hyacinth and Egeria Densa will ever be eradicated from Delta waterways.

 - DBW operates an extensive water quality monitoring program that shows that the control program meets water quality standards for herbicide use.

 - Permits restrict treatment in the Delta from April 1 through October 15.

 - Annual hydro acoustic monitoring is done in the treatment regions to monitor changes in infestations over time.

-For specific information, such as the treatment process, biological assessments and other reports, public notices and updates, please visit the department’s webpages for Egeria Densa and Water Hyacinth.
+For specific information, such as the treatment process, biological assessments and other reports, public notices and updates, please visit the division’s webpages for Egeria Densa and Water Hyacinth.